What is Capital Structure?

 #2 – Debt

-- Usually, only the long-term form of debt is treated as debt for the company & shown under the head “Non-current liabilities”.
-Short-term debt is treated as current liabilities & not taken in the calculation of the debt-equity ratio.
+- Usually, only the long-term debt is treated as debt for the company and displayed under the heading “non-current liabilities.”
+Short-term debt is treated as current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. and not calculated by the debt-equity ratio.

 #3 – Preference Share Capital

-- Preference share capital is a mediatory form of capital wherein they are shareholders of the entity with a preference over the common stockholders of the entity.
+- Preference share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
+It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. is a mediatory form of capital wherein they are shareholders of the entity with a preference over the common stockholders.

-- Here, preference means preference in case of payment of dividend & preference over repayment of capital (in case of liquidation of the entity)
+- Here, preference means preference in the case of dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. payment and preference over capital repayment (in case of liquidation of the entity).

 #4 – Vendor Finance